Tag: decision architecture

 The Missing Step: Designing Responsibility Into AI Systems

-High-performing organizations don’t stop at “What should AI recommend?”
+High-performing organizations don’t stop at asking:

 • Who owns this decision?